KatabattulaPravallika/iac-terraform-docker/README.md

 ## 📂 Files Included
 - `main.tf` – Terraform configuration file to provision the Docker container.
-- `screenshots/` – (Optional) Folder for screenshots of terminal outputs.
 - `README.md` – This documentation file.

 ---